AriFordsham/GHCWiki/Functional-dependencies.md

 instance TypeEq a b False
 ```
 These instances satisfy SCC, but not SICC.
-And even the LICC would reject the program, because True and False are not unifiable!
+Nor does it satisfy the more liberal LICC, because True and False are not unifiable!
 But imagine we rewrote it like this:
 ```
 instance r ~ True  => TypeEq a a r instance r ~ False => TypeEq a b r